Social care charges

 If you have decided to move into a residential home or a nursing home which is more expensive than the cost met by Solihull Council, you may be able to top up the difference yourself or with the help of a third party.

 A third party simply means somebody else which is not you or the council.

 This means that you can get help from members of your family, friends or charities.

 To use third party top up payments the person or organisation contributing to your care will need to have a contract to formalise the agreement with Solihull Council.

-You can read more by downloading the Solihull Council Choice of Accommodation and Third Party Top-ups information leaflet.
+You can read more by downloading our Choice of Accommodation and Top-ups information leaflet.